IrisSec/irissec.github.io/_posts/2021-08-03-speakeasy.md

 print(res)
 ```

-If the vm code was any more complicated, this probably wouldn't have worked.
+If the vm code was any more complicated, then this probably wouldn't have worked.

-## Intended solution
+## Intended Solution

-Despite my googling efforts, I did not find any tools to make the vm code readable.
+Despite my Googling efforts, I did not find any tools to make the VM code readable.
 However, it was pointed out at the end that the intended solution _is_ to use something: [NoVmp](https://github.com/can1357/NoVmp).
 After running it on the executable, it dumps some vtil files which can be opened in [VTIL-Utils](https://github.com/vtil-project/VTIL-Utils).

 ```assembly
 //thunk_FUN_140028270